 The goals of the course are, the following; upon completing the course:

-4 contact hours/day, 2 in the morning, 2 in the afternoon; about 40 hours or preparatory self-study will be required.
+4 contact hours/day; about 40 hours or preparatory self-study will be required.

 Booking both courses leads to a reduced fee.
 For questions you can contact the course director.